IgniteUI/igniteui-documentation/topics/02_Controls/igPieChart/06_igPieChart_API_Links.md

 |metadata|
 -->

-# jQuery and ASP.NET MVC Helper API Reference Links (igPieChart)
+# jQuery and Ignite UI for MVC API Reference Links (igPieChart)

 ##Topic Overview

 ### Purpose

-This topic provides links to the API documentation for jQuery and ASP.NET MVC helper class for `igPieChart`™.
+This topic provides links to the API documentation for jQuery and Ignite UI for MVC class for `igPieChart`™.

 ### Required Background